wp-plugins/wp-csv/readme.txt

 No screenshots available.

 == Changelog ==
+= 1.5.4 =
+* Fixed bug with import and export when the separator characters are different to defaults.
+* Fixed bug that was causing settings to be wiped under certain circumstances.
 = 1.5.3 =
 * Fixed small javascript error that was preventing import and export working for some users = 1.5.2 =